khaiwyon/materials/week_1/day_3/recap.md

 - Find out more about `link_to` [here](http://apidock.com/rails/v3.2.8/ActionView/Helpers/UrlHelper/link_to)

+- HINT: If you'd like to know about your available paths, run `rails s` and go to a random url on your localhost.
+It will break and you will be able to see a list of routes.
+Optionally, you can also run `rails routes` on your terminal to view the list of routes.

 #### Criteria for your about page:

 - It should contain a full page photo, with a text in the center detailing what